AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

 **Document and Present**

-Create a video of your program and how your program works.
-As part of your project documentation, you will take screenshots of your program’s code and output.
-If you are working with a partner, please make sure that both parties are involved with the explanation of the Numbers Riddle.  *Please include your java program with your submission.*
+Create a video with the following items:

+    - The purpose of your program.
+Imagine explaining to someone not in your class what the program should do.
+    - An explanation of the different parts of your program.
+    - Create six different test cases that demonstrates the correct outcome.

+*Please include your java program with your submission.*